-With technology advancing seemingly at the speed of light, it is now possible to quote and purchase Auto, Home, Life and even some Business Insurance policies online without ever talking to a human being.
+With technology advancing seemingly at the speed of light, it is now possible to get an online quote and purchase Auto, Home, Life and even some Business Insurance policies without ever talking to a human being.
 Some could argue, why do I need an insurance agent?

 You might wonder, why should you use an insurance agent vs. purchasing your policies online or directly through an 800 number?

 5 Things Insurance Agents Can Do for You That a Website or Call Center Typically Can’t

 - Listen to your story and provide insurance products that fit your needs.